morsta/coursera_get_clean_data/README.md

 README

+All files can be downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The task was the following:
+"You should create one R script called run_analysis.R that does the following.

+    Merges the training and the test sets to create one data set.
+    Extracts only the measurements on the mean and standard deviation for each measurement.
+    Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."

 Consider the README.txt from the given data.

 In addition this dataset provides a  dataset, that holds  the average of each variable for each